ckeditor/ckeditor5/packages/ckeditor5-widget/docs/api/widget.md

 category: api-reference
 ---

-# CKEditor 5 widget API
+# CKEditor&nbsp;5 widget API

 [![npm version](https://badge.fury.io/js/%40ckeditor%2Fckeditor5-widget.svg)](https://www.npmjs.com/package/@ckeditor/ckeditor5-widget)

-This package implements the widget API for CKEditor 5.
+This package implements the widget API for CKEditor&nbsp;5.

 The API consists of a few primitives and helpers that make it easy to implement rich content units such as images with captions.